jwittkoski/udev-video-examples/README.md

 * What parameters to use to identify your computer's PCI Slots
 * Serial numbers for your device

 The rules files (with your customizations) should be placed in `/etc/udev/rules.d`.
-I name it `10-sageserver-video-devices.rules` but the anything formateed as `XX-DESCRIPTION.rules` should work.